-The model series to which these instructions apply features the BOSCH Intuvia display.
+The model series to which these instructions apply features the BOSCH Purion display.
 In addition to the functions described here, software changes may be introduced to rectify errors and extend functions at any time.

-The display controls the electric drive system with four operating elements and shows the journey data.
-The rider can switch off the electric drive system by removing the display.
-The battery powers the display if the display is inserted in the mount, a sufficiently charged battery is inserted into the pedelec and the electric drive system is switched on.
+The display controls the drive system with four operating elements and shows the journey data.

+The battery powers the display.
+The display also has two internal non-rechargeable coin cells.
+This ensures that the electric drive system can be switched on using the display.